 Regardless of whether the Company qualifies for exemption under Section 883, it will not be subject to United States federal income taxation with respect to gain realized on a sale of a vessel, provided the sale is considered to occur outside of the United States under United States federal income tax principles.
 In general, a sale of a vessel will be considered to occur outside of the United States for this purpose if title to the vessel, and risk of loss with respect to the vessel, pass to the buyer outside of the United States.
-It is expected that any sale of a vessel will be considered to occur outside of the United States.
+It is expected that any sale of a vessel will be considered to occur outside of a vessel will be considered to a vessel will be considered.